Turnout

 Emphasize the Importance of Ongoing Communication with the Evidence Intake Center

-Maintaining with the is crucial for seeking benefits.
-We understand that can feel overwhelming at times.
+Ongoing communication with the Evidence Intake Center is crucial for a successful claims process.
+We understand that the process can feel overwhelming at times.
 Consistently monitoring the status of a request can help you recognize any potential problems early, allowing for prompt solutions.

-If there are changes in your circumstances or new evidence becomes available, please communicate this information to the center as soon as possible.
-Proactive engagement not only helps keep the moving but also shows the VA that you are committed to your case.
+If there are changes in your circumstances or new evidence becomes available, please reach out to the center as soon as possible.
+This not only helps keep the process moving but also shows the VA that you are engaged.
 This commitment can positively influence the outcome.

 Remember, you are not alone in this journey.
 We're here to help you every step of the way.